How will the courses be taught?

 Can I live on campus this summer?

 Yes!
 We will have summer housing for undergraduate students available in Petrik, Kennedy and Newman Halls.
-Summer housing is only $70/week for a double or $100/week for a single; and the application will be available in your housing portal starting Monday, March 29.
-If you have questions about summer housing, please contact Residence Life (email@example.com).
+Summer housing is only $70/week for a double or $100/week for a single.
+The application will be available in your housing portal starting Monday, March 28.
+If you have questions about summer housing, please contact Residence Life (firstname.lastname@example.org).